johnalotoski/resec/README.md

 STATE_LISTEN_ADDR     | 0.0.0.0:8080   |
 LOG_LEVEL             | INFO           | Options are "DEBUG", "INFO", "WARN", "ERROR" LOG_FORMAT            | text           | Options are "text", "json", "gelf"
+ZK_SERVERS            |                | IP:Port of Redis master node to be announced to Zookeeper as a comma separated list.
+Only used when set.
+ZK_BASE_PATH          |                | Path to be announced to Zookeeper

 ##### Environment variables to configure communication with consul are similar to [Consul CLI](https://www.consul.io/docs/commands/index.html#environment-variables)